AFNY Logo

 Streetcars in The Spotlight (Cincinnati) - But Not NYC!

 Today's paper ran a modest article by Bob Driehaus reviewing streetcar plans brewing in Cincinnati, with plenty of quotes by the usual nay-sayers and cranks.
-Cincinnati lost its streetcar system in the '50s, and now with the curtain coming down on subsidized gasoline prices and suburban sprawl, those cities making substantial investments right now in urban transit will be seen as really smart a few years from now [not NYC!].
+Cincinnati lost its streetcar system in the '50s, and now with the curtain coming down on subsidized gas prices and suburban sprawl, those cities making substantial investments right now in urban transit will be seen as really smart a few years from now [not NYC!].
 The Times unfortunately slates such streetcar articles only once every 3 to 5 years, as opposed to an endless parade of automobile promotions masquerading as journalism.
-And certainly NYC trolley plans, like Auto-Free NY's 42nd Street plan, must be seen by those car-lovin' towncar-chauffeured editors at the Times as totally heretical.
+And certainly NYC trolley plans, like Auto-Free NY's 42nd Street plan, must be seen by the towncar-chauffeured editors at the Times as totally heretical.

 August 10, 2008 edition [Sunday]:

 Hurray for SUV's!
-Hurray, Hurray!
+HURRAY, HURRAY!
 Hey You - Got a Problem?

-Most of the cover of the Travel Section this Sunday was taken up by a huge color photograph of an SUV in an empty, traffic-free landscape with three lunatics jumping up and down and presumably celebrating their 4-WD motor vehicle, accompanying an article by journo-victim Ethan Todras-Whitehill about driving in Bolivia.
+Most of the cover of the Travel Section this Sunday was taken up by a huge color photograph of an SUV in an empty, traffic-free landscape with three lunatics jumping up and down and presumably celebrating their 4-WD gas-guzzler, accompanying an article by journo-victim Ethan Todras-Whitehill about driving in Bolivia.
 Take that, you earth-firsters!

 June 22, 2008 edition [Sunday]: